line-o/dicey/README.md

 dicey:d6()?next()?next()?number
 ```

-## Alea iact est
+## Alea iacta est

 `dicey:sequence` is handy whenever you need more than one
 random value.
 It works with any dicey random generator - and
 the standard one as well.

-Throw three dice in a row:
+Throw one dice three times in a row:

 ```xquery
 dicey:sequence(3, dicey:d6())?sequence